hashkat/hashkat/docs/input.md

 degree_distribution_by_follow_model: true
 ```

-If 'true', creates the **dd_by_follow_model.dat** output file, which shows the normalized probability and the normalized probability logarithm that an agent of a particular cumulative-degree made its connections via each particular follow method.
+If 'true', creates the **dd_by_follow_model.dat** output file which shows the normalized probability and the normalized probability logarithm that an agent of a particular cumulative-degree made its connections via each particular follow method.

 #### Region Connection Matrix